-- Must be established by 10/1 – plan to purchase 1-2 weeks in advance to ensure your plan completes setup.
+- Must be established by 10/1 – plan to purchase 2-6 weeks in advance to ensure your plan completes setup.
 More complex designs can create a longer time to establish.

-- Safe Harbor plans purchased after 10/1, they will become effective as of January 1st and qualify for the following tax year.
+- Safe Harbor plans not set up by 10/1 will become effective as of January 1st and qualify for the following tax year.

 - Employer contribution and/or profit sharing may be made until your tax deadline.

 Traditional 401(k) Plan

 - Most needing to purchase during this time frame are looking to deduct employer contributions for the current tax year.
 Your employer contribution and/or profit sharing may be made until your tax deadline.
 However, it is expected no employee contributions would be made or qualify for the current tax year.